 CRI and TLCI

-Similar to CRI, the TLCI (Television Lighting Consistency Index) measures how accurately a camera is able to interpret colors under an artificial light source.
+- TLCI (Television Lighting Consistency Index): Measures how accurately a camera interprets colors under an artificial light source.
 This is especially important for videography and photography applications.

 Length

-Before selecting your strip lights, you must first determine how long of a strip you need.
-Measure the length of all areas where you will install your strip lighting and add up the total length.
+Before selecting your strip lights, determine how long of a strip you need.
+Measure the length of all areas where you will install your strip lighting and add the total length.
 LED strip lights are most commonly available in set lengths, but select styles are available in custom lengths.
-Once you have the total length of strip lights you need, you must figure out the maximum run of your strip.
+Once you have the needed strip light length, determine the maximum run.

 How to Avoid Voltage Drop: